Gelman Family Law Lawyers

 Book Consult1-844-736-0200

-From time to time, children are unable to live with one or both of their birth parents either due to significant hardships or due to an inherent inability to adequately and wholly care for them.
-When this occurs, adoption in Toronto is a viable alternative.
-An alternative that ensures the child(ren) will be embraced by a welcoming family; a family that yearns for children and has the ability to look after them properly.
-If you want to know more about the process of adoption in Toronto, read on.
+Sometimes, children are unable to live with one or both of their birth parents.
+This may be due to significant hardships or an inherent inability to adequately and wholly care for them.
+When this occurs, adoption in Toronto is a viable alternative that can ensure the child(ren) will be embraced by a welcoming family; a family that yearns for children and has the ability to look after them properly.

-In Toronto and within Ontario, there are four ways a child can be adopted:
+In Toronto and within Ontario, there are four primary ways a child can be adopted:

-• either by an immediate family member or a step-parent;
+• By an immediate family member or a step-parent (relative or step-parent adoption);

-• through a licensed individual or private adoption agency; or
+• Through a licensed individual or private adoption agency (private domestic adoption); or

-• through a recognized licensed international adoption agency with offices in the province.
+• Through a recognized licensed international adoption agency with offices in the province (international adoption).

-What Factors Do the Courts Consider During the Adoption Process?
+What Factors Do Ontario Courts Consider During the Adoption Process?

-Regardless of the path taken to adopt a child, the Court’s primary goal will be to assess and support the best interests, safety and well-being of the children, who will technically also adopt a family in Toronto in the process.
+Regardless of the path taken to adopt a child, the Court’s primary goal will be to assess and support the best interests, safety, and well-being of the child.
+In practical terms, this means that judges and child-welfare professionals look at a variety of factors, including:

-• the child’s physical, emotional and mental needs;
+• the child’s physical, emotional, mental, and developmental needs;

 • the child’s cultural and religious background;

-• the child’s relationships with blood relatives; and
+• the child’s relationships with blood relatives, such as siblings, extended family, and community;

 Things to Do When Adopting Things Not to Do When Adopting